top of page

 How many classes do I take?

-You must be full-time and take between 12 – 15 credit hours.
-No ASAP student may drop below 12 hours.
+You must be full-time and take between 12 – 15 credit hours (either 4 or 5 courses).

 When and where do we have class?

 Any day of the week and anywhere we find a suitable location.
-On long travel days, we don’t have time or a place to have class.
-Thus, classes are scheduled around the travel schedule, not around the calendar, and the class venue changes with location.
+The class venue changes with location.

 How much does ASAP cost?